mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/03/28/Day-68/">March 28, 2017</a></small></div>
-<p><strong>House Republicans and the White House have restarted negotiations on legislation to repeal the Affordable Care Act</strong>.
+<p><strong>House Republicans and the White House have restarted negotiations on legislation to repeal the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a></strong>.
 Just days after Trump said he was moving on to other issues, the White House is now saying hope they can still score the kind of big legislative victory that has so far eluded Trump. (<a href="https://www.nytimes.com/2017/03/28/us/politics/health-care-obamacare-freedom-caucus.html" target="_blank">New York Times</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/03/27/Day-67/">March 27, 2017</a></small></div>
 <p><strong>Republicans set their sights on tax reform</strong> after the bruising collapse of their health care plan.
 The failure also makes the tax overhaul more politically complex.
 If Republicans use a procedure called budget reconciliation to have the Senate pass tax legislation with a simple majority, their plans cannot add to deficits over a period of 10 years.
-Eliminating the $1 trillion of Affordable Care Act taxes and the federal spending associated with that law would have made this easier. (<a href="https://www.nytimes.com/2017/03/26/us/politics/trump-republicans-tax-cuts.html" target="_blank">New York Times</a>)</p>
+Eliminating the $1 trillion of <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> taxes and the federal spending associated with that law would have made this easier. (<a href="https://www.nytimes.com/2017/03/26/us/politics/trump-republicans-tax-cuts.html" target="_blank">New York Times</a>)</p>